Announcing Juneteenth Holiday Closure

 We will close our branches and headquarters and join with many others who recognize Juneteenth as a day of freedom and celebration.
 By embracing a holiday that showcases Black joy and pride and that acknowledges our scarred shared history, we’re taking another step to stand with our Black members, employees and neighbors.

-This addition to our closure schedule also aligns with the Washington State Legislature’s designation of Juneteenth as a legal state holiday starting next year, which passed this year with bipartisan support.
-At the federal level, Congress recently passed legislation to make Juneteenth a holiday.
+This addition to our closure schedule also aligns with the Washington State Legislature’s designation of Juneteenth as a legal state holiday starting in 2022, after passing with bipartisan support in 2021.
+At the federal level, Congress passed legislation in 2021 to make Juneteenth a holiday.

 “We encourage our staff and members to use the day as an opportunity for education, engagement, connection and celebration,” said CEO Gary Swindler.
 “We’re sharing resources with employees to learn more about Black history, racial equity and commemorations of Juneteenth that they can join or attend.”

 Why is WSECU closed on the Monday after Juneteenth?

-June 19 falls on a Saturday in 2021.
-As with other holidays under these conditions, WSECU will close all locations on Friday, June 18, to observe Juneteenth, and we will remain closed on Saturday.
+June 19 falls on a Sunday in 2022.
+As with other holidays under these conditions, WSECU will close all locations on Monday, June 20, to observe Juneteenth.
 Like all holiday closures, this is a paid holiday for our team.